Bira/octopus-carnival/_posts/2022-12-11-cadaver-collector.md

 ## The Lore

-Cadaver Collectors are specialized golems first built by ancient necromancers to provide them with a supply of corpses.
+Cadaver Collectors are specialized constructs first built by ancient necromancers to provide them with a supply of corpses.
 Their metal-plated bodies are covered in long spikes that they use to impale collected corpses for transport and delivery.
 They were commonly sent to "clear" battlefields after a battle had ended.

 Like many other constructs they're pretty good at performing the job they were designed for and at following instructions related to it, but they can't do